 Our favourite rooms

-The Mediterranean Two-Bedroom Suite is a star pick, with its large, airy living room and bright bedrooms.
+The Panorama Two-Bedroom Suite is a star pick, with its large, airy living room and bright bedrooms.
 The size of the suite means it's perfect for families, and there’s a terrace for alfresco dining and sunbathing with sea views, too.

 Flanked by day-beds and palm trees, the large swimming pool has ever-attentive staff on hand to brings drinks to lounging guests.
 Children are welcome, too.